 We researched and compared the top products in the Cat Houses For Outside category to provide you with these recommendations.1.
 New Age Pet ECOFLEX Outdoor Cat House

-This cat house is crafted from a blend of recycled polymers and wood fiber, giving it a sturdy feel that resists moisture and odors.
-It's designed for outdoor use, with dual vinyl door flaps that help keep out wind and rain while allowing easy entry and exit.
-The raised floor encourages airflow and keeps the interior dry, making it suitable for both home gardens and community cat care.
+This cat house is made from a blend of recycled polymers and wood fiber, giving it a sturdy, smooth feel that resists moisture and odors.
+It's designed for outdoor use, with dual vinyl door flaps that help block wind and rain while allowing easy entry and exit.
+The raised floor encourages airflow and keeps the interior dry, making it practical for home gardens or caring for community cats.

 What We Like: